Rethinking the Role of Token Retrieval in Multi-Vector Retrieval: XTR: Contextualized Token Retriever

 \subsection{In-Batch Token Retrieval}

 To train multi-vector retrieval models to directly retrieve tokens of relevant documents, we simulate the token retrieval stage during training.
-This can be simply achieved by employing a different alignment strategy with $\mathbf{A}$.
-Specifically, we set the alignment $\mathbf{A}_{ij}=1$ only when $\mathbf{d}_j$ from $D$ is retrieved within the top-$k_\text{train}$ given all the in-batch tokens for $\mathbf{q}_i$.
-Here, the in-batch tokens are the tokens of the mini-batch documents.
+This can be simply achieved by employing a different alignment strategy $\mathbf{\hat{A}}$.
+Specifically, we set the alignment $\mathbf{\hat{A}}_{ij}=\mathbbm{1}_{[j \in \text{top-}k_{j^\prime}(\mathbf{P}_{ij^\prime})]}$ where the top-$k$ operator is applied over $1 \leq j^\prime \leq mB$ (i.e., tokens from $B$ mini-batch documents) returning the indices of $k$ largest values.
+During training, we use a hyperparameter $k_\text{train}$ for the top-$k$ operator.
 Then, we simply modify \cref{eq:som} as follows:

-The intuition is that we consider the token similarities within $D$ only when they are high enough to be retrieved.
-Here, we use a normalizer $Z=|\{i | \exists j, s.t. \mathbf{A}_{ij} > 0 \}|$, which is essentially the number of query tokens that retrieved at least one document token of $D$.\footnote{We tried different normalizers such as $n$ and found that $Z$ works the best while stabilizing the training.} If nothing is being retrieved, we clip $Z$ to a small number and $f_\text{XTR}(Q,D) = 0$.
+The intuition is that we consider the token similarities within $D$ only when they are high enough to be retrieved within top-$k_\text{train}$ from a mini-batch.
+Here, we use a normalizer $Z=|\{i | \exists j, s.t. \mathbf{\hat{A}}_{ij} > 0 \}|$, which is essentially the number of query tokens that retrieved at least one document token of $D$.\footnote{We tried different normalizers such as $n$ and found that $Z$ works the best while stabilizing the training.} If all $\mathbf{\hat{A}}_{ij}=0$, we clip $Z$ to a small number and $f_\text{XTR}(Q,D)$ becomes 0.
 As a result, our model cannot assign a high token similarity to negative documents as it blocks tokens of positive documents to be retrieved.
 With the previous failure case where $f_\text{ColBERT}$ assigned a high score on $D^+$ even though it cannot be retrieved, our similarity function incurs a high loss as $f_\text{XTR}(Q,D^+) = 0$ during training (since tokens of $D^+$ were not retrieved).
 For training, we use the same cross entropy loss defined in \Cref{sec:bg_multi} with our new scoring function.
 Note that the training data only contains document-level annotations, but \ours{} encourages important tokens from positive documents to be retrieved.